Microbiology and Immunology

 Graduate degrees: MS in microbiology; PhD in microbiology

-Faculty: https://medicine.uiowa.edu/microbiology/people-0
+Faculty: https://microbiology.medicine.uiowa.edu/profile/leadership

-Website: https://medicine.uiowa.edu/microbiology/
+Website: https://microbiology.medicine.uiowa.edu/

 Study in the Department of Microbiology and Immunology is dedicated to the branch of biological sciences that investigates the smallest living things: microbes that include bacteria, archaea, fungi, algae, protozoa, and viruses.
 It is coupled with immunology that includes the study of the protective responses of higher organisms to disease-causing microbes and cancers, and mistakes in immune function.
-Microbiology and immunology often interact in humans at the microbiome, those microbes that live with humans on their skin and mucosal surfaces, and yet must be restricted from causing diseases by the immune system.
+Microbiology and immunology often interact in humans through the microbiome, those microbes that live with humans on their skin and mucosal surfaces, and yet must be restricted from causing diseases by the immune system.

 Microbiology and immunology are at the forefront of the modern biological revolution.
 Microbes are experimental subjects of choice for examining genetic and biological phenomena because of their small size, rapid growth rate, relative simplicity, and variety of characteristics that allow them to cause many kinds of infections and alter normal body functions.
 Immunology often makes use of microbes and cancer cells to study the critical and complex human responses to eliminate microbes and cancers.
 A significant portion of contemporary biochemical research employs microbiological and immunological methods.